 But after our tenth anniversary trip to New York in June 2018, my health continued to decline.

-That July, my daughters and I spent two days at my parents’ beach house with my aunt, my grandmother, my cousin, and her kids.
+That July, my daughters and I spent two days at the beach with my aunt, my grandmother, my cousin, and her kids.

 My cousin Jenn is more like a sister.
 Only months apart in age, we grew up together, because she lived next door, and my mom often babysat her.
 But now she lives in Pennsylvania and my Aunt Lynn in Florida, so I don’t get to see them often.